kej715/DtCyber/NOS2.8.7/README.md

 `install all` to install them.

 ## <a id="newds"></a>Creating a New Deadstart Tape
-The `reconfigure.js` and `njf-configure.js` tools and jobs initiated by `install_product` insert the records they produce into the direct access file named `PRODUCT` in the catalog of user `INSTALL`, and they also update the file named `DIRFILE` to specify the system libraries with which the binaries are associated.
+The `install_product` tool and the various configuration management tools insert the records they produce into the direct access file named `PRODUCT` in the catalog of user `INSTALL`, and some tools also update the file named `DIRFILE` to specify the system libraries with which the binaries are associated.
 To create a new deadstart tape that includes the contents of `PRODUCT`, execute the following command:

 >Operator> `make_ds_tape`